A LIST OF INGREDIENTS TO LEARN AND AVOID

 Found in 90% of personal care, these ingredients reduce the surface tension of water and allow bubbles to be created.
 A huge problem with these chemicals is their potential to combine with other chemicals and form nitrosamines (which are known to be carcinogenic).

-SLS absorbs into the skin quickly and is very irritating.
+SLS absorbs into the skin quickly and is very irritating (they often add other chemicals to counteract this!).
 There are concerns that SLS is retained in the body and may have long-term health issues.
 I used to think SLS in wash off products was ‘ok’ but I no longer agree with that.
 Avoid it wherever you can, especially in toothpaste and other products making prolonged contact with your skin.

-The problem with SLES, while it is less irritating to the skin than SLS, is that the manufacturing process (ethoxylation) results in possible contamination with 1,4-dioxane, a carcinogenic by-product.
+The problem with SLES, while it is less irritating to the skin than SLS, is that the manufacturing process (Ethoxylation) results in possible contamination with Ethylene Oxide and 1,4-dioxane, both high human health priority.

 These are chemicals that many companies are proudly declaring to be absent from their products – yay; just watch out for what they’re not telling you.

-Sodium coco sulfate (SCS) is an ingredient with very little data available on it.
-It is in a few lower-tox products that I personally use, including Ethique shampoo bars (which I’ll talk about later).
+Sodium Coco Sulfate (SCS) is an ingredient with very little data available on it.
+It is in a few low-toxin products that I personally use, including Ethique shampoo bars (which I talk about in this blog).
 I suppose it comes down to being aware and vigilant, and when data becomes available, reassessing.
 In this case, Ethique bars have only a handful of ingredients, with SCS being the only one presenting any doubt for me.

 Ingredients like cinnamaldehyde, linalool, limonene, geraniol, citral, etc., sometimes appear on ingredients panels and may cause alarm when you search on Chemical Maze or EWG.org and see the negative ratings.
 This is because these constituents can cause skin, eye and lung irritation, and some are produced synthetically, but unless it is specifically stated, or you call the company, it is hard to know for sure.
 So, I encourage you to make a note of this piece of info and weigh up for yourself whether you want to put these ingredients on your alert list.